Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Conclusion and Future Work

 Our proposed STATT architecture highlights the advantages of bringing in both spatial and temporal aspects of data for land cover mapping, especially in capturing the spatial correlation and temporal progression for each land cover.
 The experimental results on real world datasets have shown the superiority of STATT over its counterparts.
 Attention based mechanism helps in boosting the overall performance, especially in scenarios where the images are affected by clouds and other atmospheric disturbances.
 It also identifies the discriminative time-periods which is essential in identifying different land-covers.
-The proposed scheme can be extended along many directions.
-The current scheme models each class individually, but in reality, many of them are more closely related than others (e.g., corn is more similar to soybean than to almonds which is a tree crop).
-Being able to model these hierarchical relationships in the learning framework can make the scheme more robust.
 We believe that with these advances, such techniques have a huge potential in applications such as yield estimation, crop insurance, and improving management practices to maximize yield.
+The method is also a key component of the framework used in developing a crop-map product~\cite{calcrop21}, which is much more comprehensive than the state-of-the-art CDL labels in the diverse region of California Central Valley.